lasa01/Plumber/README.md

 Materials and props, for example, require external game files for the import to succeed.

 You need to go to the addon preferences to add game definitions which are used for loading these files.
-Click the + button to add a new game definition, and select the game folder path.
+Click the + button to add a new game definition.
+Press the "Detect from a game directory" button and select the game directory.
 For CSGO that is installed in the default directory, you need to select `C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\csgo`.
-The addon should automatically detect the game name and VPK file path.
-If however the automatic detection doesn't work, you need to select them manually as well.
+The addon attempts to automatically detect the game name and relevant VPK files inside the selected directory.
+If your game includes content inside other directories, you can use the auto-detection on them too.
+In case the addon fails to detect some VPK archives or you would like to add a directory without detecting the VPKs inside it, you can use the + buttons to add them manually.

 Blender may appear frozen when importing complex maps.
 To see the import progress and any errors in realtime, you can open the Blender console.